What can we help you with?

 • Priority Column

-• Label Colum
+• Label Column

 • If a "match" automation is triggered for 500 or more items, you may experience some indeterminate functionality.
 This is normal for a beta automation.